Tesla price compared to gasoline cars

 - Some countries have electric driving Subsidies and this reduces the purchase price of an electric car.

 This means that over the operating period of several years, much lower costs are incurred.
-Of course, it is important to not compare apples with pears and only compare the same vehicle classes.
+Of course, it is important to not compare apples with oranges and only compare the same vehicle classes.
 A Tesla Model S corresponds to the vehicle category of a BMW 7 series, the Audi A7 or the Mercedes S-class.
 Of course these vehicles are not 100% comparable in every detail.
 The Tesla Model 3 is comparable to the BMW 3 Series, the Audi A3 or the Mercedes C Class.

-So what is the real car price of a Tesla?
+So, what is the real car price of a Tesla?

 Some examples of total cost of ownership can be found on the Internet: